 - Provide fresh water.
 Top up small ponds and bird baths with water to make sure that birds and amphibians have access to water at all times.
 August may be very hot so your garden wildlife will use the water you provide for drinking and to keep themselves cool.

 - Allow seed heads to form.
 Some plants have finished flowering and are already developing distinctive seed heads with lovely ripe seeds.
 These seed heads will provide a source of food for birds and small mammals and sheltered hiding places for tiny insects.

 - Count Butterflies.
 There’s a nationwide survey of butterflies going on this month.
-To take part just spend 15 minutes recording the butterflies you see on a sunny day in your garden, local park or playing field until Sunday 6th August and send the results to The Big Butterfly Count.
-I’ve already tried this in our garden and was amazed by how many there were feeding on Buddlejas.
+To take part just record the butterflies you see on a sunny day in your garden, local park or playing field until Sunday 12th August and send the results to The Big Butterfly Count.
+I’ve already tried this in our garden and was amazed by how many there were feeding on Buddlejas in particular.

 UK Weather in August